Video encoding. Some useful command lines

 ffmpeg -i video.mkv -map 0:2 -map 0:0 -f matroska - | mplayer -

-Note that once -map is used, streams that are not explicitly mentioned are ignores.
+Note that once -map is used, streams that are not explicitly mentioned are ignored.
 So this is the command I used with ffmpeg v6.0 to re-encode an AV1 video stream into MPEG4, select the Japanese audio and keep all subtitles and attachments (fonts in this case):

 ffmpeg -i in.mkv -map 0:a:m:language:jpn -map 0:s -map 0:v -map 0:t -b 5000k -vcodec mpeg4 out.mkv